Selfies too sexy for Nan?

 "So youth these days tend to add random people, talk to random girls or guys and what usually tends to happen is conversations develop, and they get to the point of 'hey I want a call, hey I want to see you I want to see what you're like, which eventually leads on to hey Iw ant to see what your body looks like."

-Last year, around 70% of women identified online harassment as a problem and nearly 40% choose to ignore it.
-While one in 10 women has experienced graphic sexual harassment, figures rise to 18% for women under 30 years.
+I tēra tau whitu tekau ōrau o nga wahine i whakapae he raru te patu wairua, ā, he wha tekau ōrau o ratou kāore i aro.
+Kotahi o ia tekau o ratou i tukinohia mā tenei āhuatanga, ā, ka kake nga taturanga ki te tekau ma waru ōrau mo nga wahine i raro i te toru tekau tau te pakeke.

-Te Pou Ahorangi CEO Marama Parore says, “What you see in the Aroha Tama video is how easy it is to get trapped and not even know that you're getting trapped.
+E ai kit e Tumuwhakarae o Te Pou Ahorangi a Marama Parore, “What you see in the Aroha Tama video is how easy it is to get trapped and not even know that you're getting trapped.
 We've seen an increasing link between cyber bullying and suicide or suicidal ideation, that's thinking about suicide.
 That's really dangerous for our rangatahi and we need to make sure that we're providing them with very good tools and resources to protect them online.”

 "Once a photo is leaked it'll go throughout the whole college and by the next day you will be the topic of the whole college, so sending nudes is an absolute no-no," says Katene-Burge.